rust-vmm/vhost-device/crates/scsi/README.md

-# vhost-user-scsi
+# vhost-device-scsi

-This is a Rust implementation of a vhost-user-scsi daemon.
+This is a Rust implementation of a vhost-device-scsi daemon.

 ## Usage

-Run the vhost-user-scsi daemon:
+Run the vhost-device-scsi daemon:

 ```
-vhost-user-scsi -r --socket-path /tmp/vhost-user-scsi.sock /path/to/image.raw /path/to/second-image.raw ...
+vhost-device-scsi -r --socket-path /tmp/vhost-user-scsi.sock /path/to/image.raw /path/to/second-image.raw ...
 ```

 Run QEMU: